ddmanh99/rb704/README.md

 # rb704
 My repo run in ros-noetic, ubuntu 20.04.

+## LiDAR HOKUYO
-You just need to install folder urg_node.
+If you want to use lidar hokuyo, you just need to install folder urg_node.

 Then, you need to install package "laser_proc" and "urg_c" by command: